bennysuf/Outfit-Organizer/my-app/README.md

     Clone the repository and open it in your directory.
     Navigate to the my-app folder and run:
    `$ npm install` or `$ npm i`

+    Once your dependencies are installed, run:
+   `$ npm run server`

     Then:
    `$ npm start`